Stan Mathabatha

-Chupu Stanley Mathabatha (born 21 January 1957) is a South African politician who is currently the Premier of Limpopo.
-He was elected to the position in July 2013 after the resignation of Cassel Mathale.
-He was previously a public servant in Limpopo province and from 2012 to 2013 completed a brief stint as a diplomat, serving as South African Ambassador to Ukraine under President Jacob Zuma.
+Chupu Stanley Mathabatha (born 21 January 1957) is a South African politician who was the fourth Premier of Limpopo between July 2013 and June 2024.
+A member of the African National Congress (ANC), he has been the Deputy Minister of Land Reform and Rural Development since July 2024.

-A former member of Umkhonto we Sizwe and the United Democratic Front, Mathabatha was elected the Provincial Chairperson of the African National Congress (ANC) in Limpopo in February 2014.
-He was elected to a third four-year term as ANC Provincial Chairperson in June 2022.
+A former member of Umkhonto we Sizwe and the United Democratic Front, Mathabatha was a civil servant in Limpopo Province until 2010.
+Thereafter he completed a brief stint as a diplomat, serving as South African Ambassador to Ukraine under President Jacob Zuma from 2012 to 2013.
+He was elected as Premier of Limpopo in July 2013 after the resignation of Cassel Mathale, and he was elected as the Provincial Chairperson of the African National Congress (ANC) in Limpopo in February 2014.

+Mathabatha was elected to a third four-year term as ANC Provincial Chairperson in June 2022.
 He is also a member of the Central Committee of the South African Communist Party.

+Mathabatha resigned as ANC Limpopo Chairperson in September 2025.

 Early life and education

 Chupu Stanley Mathabatha was born on 21 January 1957.
 He is from the Sekhukhune region of what is now the Limpopo province of South Africa; at the time of Mathabatha's birth, during apartheid, it was part of the Transvaal province.

 He has a Bachelor's degree from the University of the Western Cape and a Master's degree in development from the University of Limpopo.
 He also attended an Executive Management Development Programme at Harvard University in 2003.